lethargilistic/oam-dl/README.md

 # Features
 * Download all *Ozy and Millie* comics.
 * Download individual *Ozy and Millie* comics by release number.
+* Download ranges of *Ozy and Millie* comics by release number.

 # Usage
 After installing, run `oam-dl --create`.